Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

 	<img scr="../code-review-codebase/images/Second,two,two.PNG" height=200 alt="Issue in half screen, fixed">

 *CSS code
-The code in css.
-Instead of allowing the block to be display as none, it is displayed as a block.
-To ensure none data lost to the clients/users with small screens.
+The code in CSS.
+Instead of allowing the block to be displayed as none, it is displayed as a block.
+To ensure no data lost to the clients/users with small screens.

 '''CSS
 .characteristics-image {